 However, snack and talk time, is especially for when the kids come home from school.
 We take a few moments to prepare a snack.
 This could be a baked good, or something as simple as a cold drink in the warm months or a cup of hot chocolate in the winter months.

-Either way, the kids enjoy a snake and we get to talk about how the school day went!
+Either way, the kids enjoy a snack and we get to talk about how the school day went!

 We don’t put a time frame on our snack and talk time; because we let the kids talk as long as they need to about their day.
 This gives us a glimpse into their world.